Best Resume Formats: A Guide for 2023

 - Highlights lack of experience.

-The functional resume format focuses on skills, not work experience.
-Instead of a work experiencesection, this resume format dedicates two different sections to soft, hard and technical skills: the summary of qualifications and professional skills.
+The functional resume format focuses on skills, making it suitable for those with limited experience.
+Instead of a work history section, this resume format dedicates two different sections to skills: the summary of qualifications and professional skills.

 -